NATO agrees to send Patriot missiles to Turkey

 Western military experts say Syria has four suspected chemical weapons sites, and it can produce chemical weapons agents including mustard gas and sarin, and possibly also VX nerve agent.

-Syria said on Monday it would not use chemical weapons against its own people and Russia's Lavrov was sceptical about the media reports that Syria was willing to use its stockpile.
+Syria said on Monday it would not use chemical weapons against its own people and Russia's Lavrov was skeptical about the media reports that Syria was willing to use its stockpile.

 "It is not the first time that the messages appear ... that Syrian authorities are transferring their stockpiles of chemical weapons to other places or that they are willing to apply these weapons," he said, according to an interpreter.